 - Be willing to work occasional nights and/or weekends, as needed.

 - Be willing to travel throughout the region, as necessary.

 - Be able to carry up to 30 pounds

 No relocation packages offered.
-For immediate consideration, please forward your cover letter, including salary requirements and resume to Randy Rosenberg at email@example.com.
-Responses without salary requirement will not be considered.
+For immediate consideration, please forward your cover letter and resume to Randy Rosenberg at firstname.lastname@example.org.
 No phone calls, please.

 Island Harvest is an Equal Opportunity Employer